-What better film to follow up Them but with another bunch of crazed, demented six legged psychopathic ant nut jobs than the 1974 film Phase IV.
+What better film to follow up Them on a double bill than with another bunch of crazed, demented six legged psychopathic ant nut jobs, the 1974 film Phase IV.
 This feature is filled with visually luscious images and gorgeous landscape design, it’s quite the wonder to look at.
 But please be forewarned that you spend the runtime scratching like a shaggy dog.
 Oh my fur was twitching and an itching like crazy right through this creepy crawly movie.
 Even the eerie music gets under the skin.
-Essential item to have with you whilst watching is a personal back scratcher or two, down a bit, ooo to left a bit ooo thats it, thats the spot.
+Essential item to have with you whilst watching is a personal back scratcher or two, down a bit, ooo to left a bit ooo that’s it, that’s the spot.
 A big thanks goes out to Lieutenant’s Nina Barry and Gay Ellis from UFO in helping me with my itching, you did a grand job….

 Right onto the plot!
 Did I say it’s got a load of ants in it?
 Tons of the pesky critters.

 Well these guys get a rather big dose of cosmic rays when some planets align and the Sun shines through making them super intelligent.
 They then go all thug like and smash up the local area and build themselves a manor, a strange looking future council estate.